TeaArx/Markdown-Workspace/README.md

 # Markdown Workspace

 Markdown Workspace is a desktop Markdown editor built with Electron, Vue, Pinia, Markdown-it, Highlight.js and Mermaid.
-The app supports local file editing, live preview, notes, project charts, notifications and persistent settings.

-## Requirements

-- Node.js 20 or newer.
-- npm.
-- Windows for the configured NSIS installer target.

 ## Development